 The runtime uses hardware page protection to perform null pointer checks.
+This is implemented by catching the segmentation fault signal from the operating system.
 These checks ensure that the software system does not attempt to dereference a null pointer or write values to the fields of a null pointer.
 The runtime also uses hardware exceptions to detect arithmetic errors including division by zero.
 Native library routines also signal errors to the runtime.
 For example, if a software systems attempts to send data over a closed network connection, the runtime will signal an error.
+Software errors can also cause a program to loop.
+Looping can prevent the software system from providing services.
+It is straightforward to support developer-provided task time-outs that the runtime can use to detect looping tasks.